Tomb of Mary of Burgundy: Description

 Unlike the tombs of her ancestors reaching back to that of Philip the Bold (d.
 1404) and his son John the Fearless (d.
-1419), Mary's is made from metal rather than alabaster and marble, and lacks the characteristic mourners ("weepers" or "pleurants") found on the sides of most Burgundian tombs, a deliberate choice made to instead honour both sides of her family via heraldry.
+1419), Mary's is made from metal rather than alabaster and marble and lacks the characteristic mourners ("weepers" or "pleurants") found on the sides of most Burgundian tombs, a deliberate choice made instead to honour both sides of her family via heraldry.

 The monument consists of Mary's gilt-bronze effigy placed over a hollow rectangular tomb made of black stone.
-The tomb's long-sides are heavily decorated with gilt-bronze branches of her family tree, and hanging enameled shields displaying the coats of arms of her ancestors.
+The tomb's long sides are heavily decorated with gilt-bronze branches of her family tree and hanging enamelled shields displaying the coats of arms of her ancestors.
 The short-side below her head contains her own coats of arms.

-Her effigy is recumbent (that is lying flat).
 Her head rests on a pillow, and her hands are joined and raised in prayer.

-Her epitaph appears in a long scroll that has angels on either side.
-It is written in gothic script and reads "Marie de Bourgongne Archiduchesse daustrice fille Charles duc de Bourgongne et de Ysabeau de Bourbon."
+The epitaph appears in a long scroll that has angels on either side.
+It is written in blackletter (Gothic script) and reads "Marie de Bourgongne Archiduchesse daustrice fille Charles duc de Bourgongne et de Ysabeau de Bourbon."